aicwebtech/Bible-SuperSearch-WordPress-Plugin/readme.txt

 == Changelog ==

+= 5.1.0 =
+* Improved Bible download page.
+* Admin - now indicating which Bibles are intended for research only.

 = 5.0.2 =
 * Improved error handling when AJAX calls fail
 * Fixed bugs with the Advanced search